Mission City Council

 Council Overview

+The City Council is the legislative and governing body of the City of Mission, Texas.
+The City Council is composed of the Mayor and 4 Council members.
 The members of the City Council are elected from the City of Mission, Texas by an at-large election.
 City Council members, excluding the Mayor, hold place numbers 1 through 4.
-Council members serve for 3-year staggered terms.
+Council members serve for 4-year staggered terms.
 The City Council, at its first meeting after an election, will elect one of its members to serve as Mayor Pro-Tem.
+City Council meetings are held every second and fourth Monday of the month at 4:30 p.m. at the City Hall Council Chambers at 1201 E. 8th St. The City Council may call a special meeting as it deems necessary, which will be posted to the public in the same manner as a regular meeting.

-The City Council has power to determine all matters of policy for the city, as well as the power to:
+The City Council has the power to determine all matters of policy for the city, as well as the power to:

 • Adopt the city’s budget